 Audio phase is one of those phenomena that can be tricky to wrap your head around.
 Once you’ve got a grip on it, though, you’ll be able to take your productions to a whole new level.
-In other words, it pays to know about phase.
-Let’s dig into this concept further and explore its implications in the studio.
+In this article, we'll go over the basics of audio phase, why it matters, and how to address phase issues in your productions.

 When Waves Collide

-The precise scenario described above isn’t common in an actual studio setting since these perfect, fundamental waves won’t be what you’re working with, but the theory still applies.
-Whether you’re recording a single instrument or multiple instruments with any number of microphones, phase will be a factor that shouldn’t go ignored.
+The precise scenario described above isn’t common in the real world since these perfect, fundamental sound waves won’t be what you’re working with, but the theory still applies.
+Whether you’re recording a single instrument or multiple instruments with any number of microphones, phasing will be a factor that shouldn’t go ignored.

-The most common origin of phase issues is when more than one microphone records one instrument or audio source.
-The previous sound wave example dealt with two channels of the same waveform (i.e., identical frequency).
-If you’re recording an instrument with two separate microphones, the incoming fundamental frequencies (i.e., the notes played) will be the same in each channel.
+If you’re recording an instrument with two separate microphones (stereo recording), the incoming fundamental frequencies (i.e., the notes played) will be the same in each channel.

-Fortunately, the handy “phase flip” switch featured on several modern microphones can quickly resolve phase cancellation problems, whether you’re tracking drums, guitar, or anything else.
+Fortunately, the handy “phase flip” (polarity reversal) switch featured on several modern microphones can quickly resolve phase cancellation problems during the recording process , whether you’re tracking drums, acoustic guitar, or anything else.

 Reflecting on Phase